-Turn left onto the Nurian Trail, which climbs on switchbacks, passing through an area where many trees were felled by Hurricane Sandy in 2012.
-From the crest of the rise, the trail descends to cross the outlet stream of Island Pond, with a cascading waterfall to the left.
+Turn left onto the Nurian Trail, which climbs on switchbacks.
+From the crest of the rise, the trail descends to cross the outlet stream of Island Pond, with a cascading waterfall on the left.
 It then turns left and begins to parallel the stream, passing more cascades and waterfalls, as well as an interesting grassy meadow.
 At the top of the ravine, it goes through the Valley of Boulders – a narrow passage between large rocks.

 The trail continues along the shore of Green Pond, following a rugged, rocky route.
 At one point, the trail passes beneath an overhanging rock.
 The white-blazed Nurian Trail runs very close to the yellow-blazed Dunning Trail in this area, so be careful to follow only the yellow blazes and not the white blazes.
 After moving away from the pond, the Dunning Trail crosses the white-blazed Nurian Trail, then turns left onto the Island Pond Road, a woods road.
 Soon, the yellow-blazed trail turns right, leaving the road, and - in about 150 feet - reaches the entrance to the Boston Mine.
 This mine, which was last worked in 1880, is cut into the hillside, with a water-filled pit at the northern end.
 The mine entrance is usually quite wet, and caution should be exercised (do not approach the water-filled pit).

-Just beyond, you’ll reach a fork.
-Follow the red-triangle-on-white blazes, which bear left and soon cross the outlet stream of Island Pond.
-This area is often wet, and it can be flooded after heavy rains.
-Watch carefully for a turn, where the blazed trail turns left, leaving the road, and continues on a footpath.
-The trail climbs over a rise, goes around the southern end of Green Pond Mountain, and comes out in an area where young hemlocks and pines are beginning to revegetate an area damaged by a forest fire.
-Just before the trail begins a steeper descent, an unmarked side trail on the right leads to a limited west-facing viewpoint from open rocks.
+Just beyond, you’ll reach a fork, where you should bear left, continuing to follow the red-triangle-on-white blazes.
+A short distance beyond, the red-triangle-on-white blazes bear left again, leaving Island Pond Road, and descend to cross the outlet stream of Island Pond on rocks.
+The trail continues around the southern end of Green Pond Mountain and comes out in an area where young hemlocks and pines are beginning to revegetate an area damaged by a forest fire.
+Just before the trail begins a steep descent, an unmarked side trail on the right leads to a limited west-facing viewpoint from open rocks.

 The A-SB Trail now turns right and begins to run along a ledge, with a fairly steep drop to the left.
-After passing by an overhanging rock, it turns sharply left and begins a rather steep descent on switchbacks.
+Soon, it turns sharply left and begins a rather steep descent on switchbacks, passing an overhanging rock on the left.
 At the base of the steep descent, it bears left, crosses a stream, then turns right and levels off.
 Soon, it again begins to descend, but on a more moderate grade.

 After crossing another stream, you’ll reach Arden Road.
 Turn right and follow the road, now retracing your steps.
 Where the A-SB Trail ends, turn left and follow the white-blazed Appalachian Trail across the meadow to return to the Elk Pen parking area, where the hike began.